 With all these amazing results, why don’t we all take the time to stretch our muscles?

 Reasons We Don’t Stretch: Problems and Solutions

 Stretching is probably a little like flossing.
 Deep down you know it’s good for you, but in the moment, it’s easy to skip.

 In the same way, you fully understand that flexibility training is important and yet you don’t do it.

 Problem: Lack of Time

-Flexibility training takes extra time: time you don’t think you have.
+Regaining flexibility takes extra time – time you don’t think you have.
 In a perfect world, you would stretch before and after every workout, but busy lifestyles make us pick and choose what we do with our time.

 The short hours in a day don’t accommodate everything you want or know you need to do.
 And when it comes to committing time to a workout, flexibility is usually put at the bottom of the list.